 We’re now seeing a shift from the idea of A/B testing as a narrow technique focused on conversion rates and landing pages towards experimentation as a broader mindset of how an entire business runs.
 By evaluating ideas and making decisions based on data, product managers and their engineers can eliminate the guesswork and avoid wasted time and effort.

-Agile is an Essential Prerequisite
+Why Agile is an Essential Prerequisite to Experimentation

 When experimenting, nothing is set in stone.
-To implement product experimentation effectively, your team needs to constantly refine interfaces, add features and test performance so you can adapt to changing customer requirements in real time — luckily, 94% of you are already practising agile today.
+To implement product experimentation effectively, your team needs to constantly refine interfaces, add features and test performance so you can adapt to changing customer requirements in real-time — luckily, 94% of you are already practising agile today.
 Experimentation is the key to agility because it makes your team fearless and gives them the confidence they need to quickly pivot when things aren’t working out.

 Make Experimentation Part of Your Product DNA